Efficiency Agent: Case Study

 What We Found

-Three categories of waste.
-All fixable in an afternoon.
+Five categories of waste.
+All fixable without rebuilding the stack.

 The audit was not a line-by-line code review.
 It was a functional pass: what does each job actually do, and is that job matched to the right resources?